valory-xyz/governatooorr/README.md

-# governatooorr
+# Governatooorr

-The Governatooorr is an autonomous, AI-powered delegate that votes on on-chain governance proposals on the Ethereum mainnet (and later off-chain governance proposals on Snapshot).
+The Governatooorr is an autonomous, AI-powered delegate that votes on on-chain governance proposals on both the Ethereum and Solana networks (and later off-chain governance proposals on Snapshot on the Ethereum network).

 - Clone the repository: